Murder of April Jones: Search

-On 3 October 2012, April’s mother made an appeal for information about her daughter.
+On 3 October, April's mother made an appeal for information.
 The following day, Prime Minister David Cameron also issued an appeal to the public, commenting that "clearly having this happen to you, and the fact that she suffers from cerebral palsy, something I know a little about from my own children, only makes this worse.
 My appeal would be to everyone.
 If you know anything, if you saw anything, heard anything, have any ideas you can bring forward, talk to the police."

-In the days following her disappearance, a large search operation for April was mounted around the Machynlleth area, involving police and search and rescue teams using specialised equipment, as well as hundreds of volunteers.
-On 12 December, police stated that the search for April would continue into 2013.
+In the days following April's disappearance, a large search operation mounted around the Machynlleth area, involving police and search and rescue teams using specialised equipment, as well as hundreds of volunteers.
+On 12 December, police stated that the search would continue into 2013.

-On 27 March 2013, police revealed that they would call off the search after another month of being unable to locate her body, and on 22 April, police confirmed that the search had officially ended.
+On 27 March 2013, police said that they would call off the search, which officially ended on 22 April.
 The police stated that "a reactive team of specialist officers are available to respond to any new information that is received".
 This was the largest missing person search in UK police history.

 Murder inquiry

 Mark Bridger, a 46-year-old local man, was arrested on the afternoon of 2 October 2012, less than 24 hours after April went missing.
-He became a suspect in the case because he matched a description of the man and the vehicle, a left-hand drive Land Rover Discovery which an eyewitness had seen April entering following a conversation with the man.
+He became a suspect in the case because he matched a description of the man and the vehicle, a left-hand drive Land Rover Discovery which an eyewitness had seen April entering following a conversation with the driver.

-On 5 October 2012, police officially designated the case a murder inquiry; even though a body had not been found, this was the first indication that the police now had reason to believe that April Jones was dead.
-Sky News presenter Kay Burley was accused of insensitivity after breaking the news of Jones' probable death live on-air to volunteers who had been searching for her.
-The interviewees were unaware the case had changed from a search for a missing person into a murder inquiry.
+On 5 October 2012, police officially designated the case a murder enquiry even though a body had not been found; this was the first indication that the police now had reason to believe that April was dead.
+Sky News presenter Kay Burley was accused of insensitivity after breaking the news that the case was now a murder investigation live on air to volunteers who had been searching for her.

-On 6 October, Bridger was charged with child abduction, murder, and attempting to pervert the course of justice.
+On 6 October, Bridger was charged with abduction, murder, and attempting to pervert the course of justice.
 He appeared before magistrates at Aberystwyth on 8 October, where he was additionally charged with the unlawful concealment and disposal of a body.
 He was remanded into custody and held at HMP Manchester pending an appearance at Caernarfon Crown Court, which occurred on 10 October via videolink.

-On 14 January 2013, at Mold Crown Court, Bridger pleaded not guilty to the charge of murdering April Jones, but accepted that he was "probably responsible" for her death.
-The trial was to begin on 25 February at Mold Crown Court, but it was adjourned until 29 April at the request of Bridger's defence team in order to make further inquiries.
+On 14 January 2013, at Mold Crown Court, Bridger pleaded not guilty to murder, but accepted that he was "probably responsible" for April's death.
+The trial was to begin on 25 February at Mold Crown Court, but it was adjourned until 29 April at the request of Bridger's defence team in order to make further enquiries.